Medication Therapy Management

 • Chronic obstructive pulmonary disease (COPD)

-- You reach $4,044 in yearly prescription drug costs paid by you and the plan
+- You and your Devoted plan together reach $4,044 in yearly prescription drug costs

-This review is a one-on-one discussion with a pharmacist, to answer questions and address concerns you have about the medications you take, including:
+For this review, you’ll talk 1-on-1 with a pharmacist.
+They can answer your questions and talk about concerns you have about any of the medications you take, including:

 - Prescription drugs